davidlouis101/CustomAnvilUI/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------
 This is a repair and item rename system.
-Click on an anvil and it will open a UI menu
+Click on an anvil and it will open a UI menu.

 If you encounter Bugs do not forget to message me on Discord: DaRealAqua#1987